henryforzhang/csrllab-ris-calibration/README.md

 run main_sim_snr_vary_RIScalibration_Saleh_channel.m, you may obtain the RMSE performance as SNR varies from 10dB to 40dB.

-Note: the simuation parameters can be adapted at your convenience.
+Note: the simulation parameters can be adapted at your convenience.

-If you have any problems when running this code, please send email to wzhang19@fudan.edu.cn.
+If you have any problems when running this code, please send an email to wzhang19@fudan.edu.cn.